JamieKDonnelly/Memory/README.md

 Stuck?
 For more information on how to use Grunt, go to http://gruntjs.com/getting-started

-###Bugs and Issues
+###Bugs and To-Do's!
-  - Currently not working in IE due to 3D
+  - Currently not working in IE due to CSS3 preserve 3D
-  - Images need preloading
+  - Images load immensly slow, need preloading.
-  - Script could be tidier!
+  - Script could probably be tidier!